Dev Team - Culture & Expectations

 • If a feature is risky → put it behind a flag.

-• We are kind and helpful
+• Be kind and helpful

-• We give and accept feedback gracefully
+• Give and accept feedback gracefully

-• We avoid ego, blame, or defensiveness
+• Avoid ego, blame, or defensiveness

-• We collaborate to create our best work
+• Collaborate to create our best work

-• We support junior developers
+• Support junior developers

 Summary: The 10 Golden Rules